postgis/postgis-workshops/postgis-intro/sources/en/topology.rst

 Luckily we can use topology to clean up this mess and to help us maintain good clean connected data.

-Let's put our land surveyor hat on and ask the question, if we are dividing our plots of land into districts (boros or neighborhoods) such that each district may border other neighborhoodsdistricts but should not share any area in common, does it make sense for districts to have areas in common?
+Let's put our land surveyor hat on and ask the question, if we are dividing our plots of land into districts (boros or neighborhoods) such that each district may border other districts but should not share any area in common, does it make sense for districts to have areas in common?
 No it does not make sense.
-And here we are:  because we said so.
-But our data says otherwise.
+And here we are with our data pointing out some areas belong to more than one neighborhood or more than one borough.

 Lets first look at neighborhoods and look for neighborhoods that share elements in common: